Explanation User Interfaces: A Systematic Literature Review: Background

-According to the definition of \acp{XUI} \cite{Chromik2021HumanXAI}, two key aspects are fundamental to their development: \emph{interactivity} and \emph{adaptability} for different types of users.
-Interactivity, in particular, plays a central role in the explanation process \cite{Miller2019Explanation}.
+\revi{Interactivity} plays a central role in the explanation process \cite{Miller2019Explanation}.
 Research in \ac{HCI} highlights the importance of designing interfaces that allow users to explore explanations freely \cite{DBLP:conf/chi/AbdulVWLK18}, ask follow-up questions, and access additional details as needed \cite{DBLP:conf/chi/KrausePN16}.
 Achieving this level of usability in real-world scenarios requires continuous user involvement throughout the engineering process, from the initial system design to the final testing phases \cite{Rogers2023Interaction}.
 However, despite its emphasis in \ac{HCI}, user-centred design remains relatively underexplored in \ac{XAI} and \acp{XUI}, highlighting a critical gap in the field. \acp{XUI} fall into the category of interfaces designed for AI-infused systems.
 For these interfaces, traditional \ac{UI} principles remain essential; however, the unique and dynamic behaviour of AI systems necessitates the development of new guidelines tailored to their specific characteristics \cite{Amershi2019Guidelines}.